 The world of Grow Home is designed for vertical exploration, so players should always try to ascend in the map.
 Control the hands of B.U.D., each independently, to grab onto any surface and grow the Star Plant in any direction.
 Little by little the player will be transforming Star Plant into a very high organic sculpture that will completely remodel every planet he/she explores.

-As a good open-world game, in Grow Home there is no one way of playing: players are free to explore the diverse biomes, hidden caves and multiple micro-islands in the game.
+As a good sandbox video game, in Grow Home there is no one way of playing: players are free to explore the diverse biomes, hidden caves and multiple micro-islands in the game.
 On all the islands you pass through there will be hidden gems that will give you energy for your trip and will improve your skills.
 Use the Star Plant and your climbing skills to explore the world thoroughly, interact with the local flora and fauna, or simply enjoy the majestic landscape that you will create as you climb higher and higher...

 With a total absence of violence and an artistically magical world that invites exploration, Grow Home is another great essential title to promote the imagination of children, with a PEGI 3 - suitable for all family members.
 It is available on PC and PS4.

 Although you are not a regular consumer of video games, it is very difficult that the name of Minecraft does not ring a bell.
-In a very similar way to Roblox, it is a block-construction game set in an open world.
+In a very similar way to Roblox, it is a block-construction sandbox video game set in an open world.

 It is such a stimulating game for the little ones that has been used since its launch in 2009 in many schools to enhance creativity and problem solving.
 The limit of Minecraft is practically in the imagination of each one and in the blocks that form its whole world.
 Recreations of real and fictional worlds, huge ships, dreamlike landscapes, castles...